Build UX Awareness With Stakeholders In Your Company

 career

-A glossy sticker with the phrase "UX is not a thing you do, it’s a way of life" in white and pink letters.
+A glossy sticker with the phrase "My superpower is empathy" in white and turquoise letters.

 @Redbubble